 OUR HERITAGE

-E. J. Mertaugh Boat Works began in 1925, when Gene Mertaugh built the first boat house of scrap lumber.
-He then made Mertaugh's the first Chris-Craft dealership in the world, by navigating his first inventory up Lake Huron via compass.
-Many of these inventory remain in the area today, and some were used during the Prohibition Era to smuggle alcohol to speakeasies on Mackinac Island.
+E. J. Mertaugh Boat Works began in 1925, when Gene Mertaugh built the first boat house out of scrap lumber.
+He then made Mertaugh's the first Chris-Craft dealership in the world, by navigating his inventory up Lake Huron via compass.
+Many of these original wooden boats remain in the area today.
+Some were even used during the Prohibition Era to smuggle alcohol to speakeasies on Mackinac Island.

 Every second Saturday in August, Mertaugh Boat Works hosts the Classic and Antique Wooden Boat Show and Festival of the Arts in Hessel.
-This is the largest wooden boat show in the world - hundreds of wooden boats enter every year, and thousands of attendants make the trip to scenic Hessel.
-Unique vessels, dozens of art vendors, fresh food, and live music make it a one-of-a-kind destination in the United States.
+This is the largest wooden boat show in the world.
+Hundreds of antique wooden boats and fiberglass boats enter every year, and thousands of attendants make the trip to scenic Hessel.
+Unique vessels, dozens of art vendors, fresh local food, and live music make it a one-of-a-kind destination in the United States.

 LES CHENEAUX